arjunjs-oops/Timer/README.md

 ### To DO:

-1.Save Screen Configuration
+*Save Screen Configuration
-2.Run on Background Service
+*Run on Background Service